cloudfoundry/uaa/README.md

 * `myuaa` with a unique application name
 * `1.8.0` with the appropriate version label from your build
+* `<domain>` this is your app domain.
+We will be parsing this from the system environment in the future
+* We have not tested our system on Apache Tomcat 8 and Java 8, so we pick a build pack that produces lower versions

 ### Demo of command line usage on local server